buckkal/DealerOn_CodeTest/README.md

         at Microsoft.DotNet.Cli.AddCommandParser.GetCommand()
         at Microsoft.DotNet.Cli.Parser..cctor()
-        --- End of inner exception stack trace --- at Microsoft.DotNet.Cli.Program.ProcessArgs(String[] args, TimeSpan startupTime, ITelemetry telemetryClient) at Microsoft.DotNet.Cli.Program.Main(String[] args)
+        --- End of inner exception stack trace --- at Microsoft.DotNet.Cli.Program.ProcessArgs(String[] args, TimeSpan startupTime,
+        ITelemetry telemetryClient)
+        at Microsoft.DotNet.Cli.Program.Main(String[] args)
-    I don't really know what happened, so, I created another folder 'app2' after trying to see if it was an issue with static methods.
+    I didn't really know what happened, so, I created another folder 'app2' after trying to see if it was an issue with static methods.
 Once I did this, it worked just fine.
+However, I realized where the issue was occuring.
+It gets screwed over when I create a branch and run a Pull Request.
+Whether one merges or squashes, it does not help.
+So, I finally created app3 on the main branch.

-    When running the program, please use app2 and run 'dotnet run' in the terminal before selecting the options provided.
+    When running the program, please use app3 and run 'dotnet run' in the terminal before selecting the options provided.
 If you choose to upload a file, I have the input located in DealerOn_CodeTest -> files.
-So, in order to find that location, you should put in 'C:/DealerOn_CodeTest/files/Input1.txt' or where ever the DealerOn_CodeTest repo has been cloned to.
+So, in order to find that location, you should put in 'home/buck/Projects/DealerOn_CodeTest/app3/files/Input1.txt' or where ever the DealerOn_CodeTest repo has been cloned to.

     I was working on this too long because of the issues described above, so, I decided to leave it at using the terminal instead of adding GUI.
 I also didn't get to unit tests which would take me longer to do since the experience I have had with Unit Tests have been with Angular, EmberJS, and NestJS.